 Departments should select courses to assess based on the GER emphasis for that academic year (distribution, diversity, or competency).
 The Assessment Committee will publicize each year's emphasis and contact department chairs and faculty who teach the designated courses.

 Distribution outcomes are assessed in introductory courses or courses for non-majors.
-Every department should select at least one course for distribution outcomes assessment so that data from every department is included in findings for the division.
+When distribution outcome data is collected, every department should select courses in which to assess divisional outcomes so that data is collected from across the university.

 Diversity outcomes are assessed in courses with a G (global diversity) or D (dimensions of diversity) designation.
-Every department that offers G or D courses should select one or more courses to assess for each outcome.
+When diversity outcome data is collected, faculty who teach G or D courses should assess outcomes relevant to the course.
+Department chairs should ensure that data from their G and D offerings is being collected.

 Assessment of a GER learning outcome should occur at or near the end of the course.
 Evidence can be gathered in one of several ways: